 We surveyed a representative sample of 700 Singapore citizens aged 21 and above.
 The sample was weighted for age, race, and gender to reflect the demographic composition of Singapore’s citizen population based on the 2019 Census.
 This is similar to the sampling methodology for the Post-Election 2015 Survey conducted by the Institute of Policy Studies.
 Household income data was also captured.

-This was supported by prior research showing that self-administered online surveys have been proven to be better than traditional phone surveys at eliciting honest self-disclosure from respondents for sensitive topics such as community beliefs and political figures (Pew Research, 2015).
+Self-administered online surveys have been proven to be better than traditional phone surveys at eliciting honest self-disclosure from respondents for sensitive topics such as community beliefs and political figures (Pew Research, 2015).
 With 88% of Singapore households having access to the Internet (Infocomm Development Authority, 2014), we hypothesised that online surveys would also be a good gauge of median voter sentiment for Singapore.
 We successfully proved the accuracy of this in our 2015 analysis.

 Why aren’t there more polls in Singapore?